 There are many benefits to using mineral filters:

-- better for sensitive skin
+- They are better for sensitive skin

 The problem?
 Mineral sunscreens leave an unflattering white cast, or residue, on dark skin tones.

 The most common chemical filters used in the United States are octisalate, octocrylene, octinoxate, oxybenzone, avobenzone, homosalate, and ensulizole.
-These filters are absorbed into the skin and break down UV rays after they are also absorbed.
+These filters are absorbed into the skin and break down UV rays after they are absorbed.

-- can irritate sensitive skin
+- They can irritate sensitive skin

 WHY PEOPLE OF COLOR NEED TO WEAR SUNSCREEN